NathanGillispie/core-spec-pyscf/README.md

 ```math
 \begin{gather}\mathbf{CZ}=\Omega^2 \mathbf{Z}\\ \mathbf{C} = (\mathbf{A}-\mathbf{B})^{1/2}(\mathbf{A}+\mathbf{B})(\mathbf{A}-\mathbf{B})^{1/2}\\ \mathbf{Z} = (\mathbf{A}-\mathbf{B})^{1/2}(\mathbf{X}-\mathbf{Y})\end{gather}
 ```
 - When removing the $f_\text{xc}$ term, the exact Hartree exchange is included, regardless of the functional used.
+Due to technical reasons, direct diagonalization is always used with `no_fxc`.
+Given the reasons above, I probably won't change this.
+- The ZORA correction uses a model basis.
+The exact values come from [NWCHEM](https://nwchemgit.github.io/).

 ## Usage
 The Zeroth-Order Regular Approximation (ZORA) can be applied to any HF/KS object by appending the `zora` method.